See the evidence

 IXL is proven to accelerate learning

-In 12 statewide efficacy studies, which are the largest of their kind, results consistently showed that schools using IXL outperform schools using any other product or method.
+In studies of schools in 31 states, results consistently showed that schools using IXL outperform schools using any other product or method.
 Additional third party research has also demonstrated the positive impact of IXL on a variety of student populations.

-The efficacy studies examined math and language arts data from state assessments, for all 42,940 public schools in these states.
-All schools using IXL were included in the study regardless of their amount of usage or methods of implementation.
+The efficacy studies examined data from state assessments for 64,437 public schools across these states.
+Schools in the studies varied in their usage of IXL and methods of implementation.

 Schools using IXL outperformed schools not using IXL on the Standards of Learning (SOL) tests, by 5 percentile points in math and ELA, and this positive effect was even higher in low-income schools and rural schools.